 Welcome attendees.
 Introduce yourself and your Regent Partner, and explain your history with the program.
-Note that a member of the Board of Regents (or members) will visit each class during the course of Homeroom.

-2. Set the Tone for the Week
+Set the Tone for the Week

-3. Begin Building Class Spirit
+Begin Building Class Spirit

-4. Review the Schedule of Activities
+Review the Schedule of Activities

 Exact Times: Make students aware of the beginning and ending of classes each day, and differentiate between elective and required course format and length of time.

 Individual Course Schedules: Everyone should be signed up for nine courses—six required courses and three elective courses—each occurring at different times.
 Hard copies of personalized schedules will not be provided, but rather can be accessed through the app.

-Volunteer Assignments*: Ask participants to help with introducing instructors, making Class Dinner arrangements, organizing a class T-shirt (if desired), etc. *Please note that some assignments may be completed prior to arrival on-site.
+Volunteer Assignments*: Ask participants to help with introducing instructors, making class dinner arrangements, organizing a class T-shirt (if desired), etc. *Please note that some assignments may be completed prior to arrival on-site.

 Review Institute Policies